Like snow in summer or rain in harvest,

 In other words, and this is the upside-down truth, it's unkind to say what's untrue of the unwise.

-The twin sayings in Proverbs 26:4-5 highlight the problem:
+The twin proverbs in verses 4 and 5 highlight the problem:

 Answer not a fool according to his folly,